Wind Turbine Noise 2015

 - The rest of the day will provide a wide variety of explanations and analyses of AM from ground effects to a paper by Cheong, Stalnov and Joseph that’s not on the programme about Cyclostationary Analysis.

-You can book your place now for our 2019 conference in Lisbon.
+You can book your place now for our 2021 conference in Europe.
 Book for the conference »